 Ingredients for Snowball Cookies

-• Pinch of Salt: Balances the sweetness and enhances the flavors.
+- Pinch of Salt: cuts the sweetness and brings out flavors

 Detailed Snowball Cookies Recipe